vitest-dev/vitest/docs/guide/extending-matchers.md

 })
 ```

-If you are using TypeScript, since Vitest 0.31.0 you can extend default `Assertion` interface in an ambient declaration file (e.g: `vitest.d.ts`) with the code below:
+If you are using TypeScript, you can extend default `Assertion` interface in an ambient declaration file (e.g: `vitest.d.ts`) with the code below:

 ```ts
 import type { Assertion, AsymmetricMatchersContaining } from 'vitest'